wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 already reserved.
 This can happen if multiple customers are checking out simultaneously or if the business owner manually confirms more bookings than the service's capacity allows.

+## Event

+Time-specific instances of services, such as an appointment or class session.
+Wix Bookings automatically creates and manages events via the [Calendar APIs](https://dev.wix.com/docs/api-reference/business-management/calendar/introduction) when you create services, staff members, or bookings.

 ## Extended booking